 I love going on a new adventure.
-The excitement and thrill is incredible! #traveljunky!
-It’s a wonderful sickness.
-I have no idea where I’m going or what I am doing, let alone where I’m parking.
-Basically everything is last minute.
+The excitement and thrill are incredible! #traveljunky!
+It’s a wonderful addiction.
+I typically have no idea where I’m going or what I am doing.
+Basically, everything is last minute.
 I know, it’s so exciting.
 This past month, I discovered a “LIMITED time only” exhibit in the town of Kassel, Germany.
-I hadn’t researched the town at all before heading out, I just talked to a few of my german friends who told me it was a town worth touring.
+I hadn’t researched the town at all before heading out.
+I just talked to a few of my german friends who told me it was worth a tour.

 Artist Marta Minujín’s “Parthenon of Books, A Celebration of the Accomplishment of the Collection of Forbidden Books” was on display in the Freidrichsplatz in downtown Kassel.
-This exhibition consisted of over 100,000 donated books and was part of “documenta 14“ a group that coordinates art exhibitions every five years in Kassel, Germany and Athens, Greece.
-Their work is secretive and typically not revealed until right before the event occurs.
-This past June to September people could come and visit her display.
+The book exhibition consisted of over 100,000 donated books!
+Also, as a part of “documenta 14” a group that coordinates art exhibitions every five years in Kassel, Germany, and Athens, Greece.
+Their work is secretive and typically not revealed until right before the event occurred.
+This past June to September people came come to visit this display.

-This powerful exhibit was life-changing and my heart sunk as I walked the parameter of the parthenon as the columns were being dismantled and the banned books were once again distributed to the public for reading.
-I will probably regret not standing in line for four hours to get my copy of a banned book that was part of this exhibit.
+Without a doubt, it was a powerful exhibit.
+A life-changing experience and my heart sunk as I walked the parameter of the parthenon.
+Thankfully, I came on the day it was being dismantled and the banned books were once again distributed to the public for reading.
+I will probably regret not standing in line for four hours to get my copy of a banned book that was part of this enticement for standerbys.
 I saw everything from “Anne Frank’s Diary” to “Catcher in the Rye,” every book was donated!

 Walking the streets of Kassel